FedeIra/Project-Portfolio/README.md

 - **Components**: Contains all the reusable components used in the project.
 These components are used to build the user interface.
 Each component is a separate folder that contains the component file and styles.
 Moreover, components may have subcomponents that are used to build the main component.
 - **Reducer**: Contains the root reducer that handles react state updates.
 - **Store**: Contains the store configuration.
 The store is where the application state is stored.
 The store is passed to the Provider component from react-redux, which makes the store available to all components in the application.
 - **Utils**: Contains the utility functions used in the project.
 These functions are used to perform common tasks such as formatting dates, handling errors, and more.
+Utils folder contains document refreshToken.js, which is used to refresh the user token when it expires.
+For that purpose, every time website is loaded, refreshToken.js is called to check token expiration and refresh it if necessary.

 The main files in the frontend are: